Share International

 Share International Foundation is a non-profit organization in London founded by Benjamin Creme (1922–2016) with sister organizations in Amsterdam, Tokyo, and Berkeley, California.

-With the founding of Share International, Benjamin Creme aimed to create a group that would help accelerate the evolutionary trajectory of Humanity.
-For Creme, the true focus of evolution was enhancing human consciousness.
-Creme also underscored that an individual's journey towards self-perfectment involves working on self-mastery and right human relations.
-While Creme's understanding emerged out of the writings of The Ageless Wisdom Teachings (a synthesis of philosophical thought, diverse religions, science, and esotericism), he focused on bringing together volunteers to perform a practical, yet spiritual, task.
-From their 'about us' page, Share International describes the group's members as: "A worldwide network of individuals... whose purpose is to make known the fact that Maitreya ― the World Teacher for the coming age ― and his group, the Masters of Wisdom, are now among us..."
+From their 'about us' page, Share International describes the group as: "A worldwide network of individuals... whose purpose is to make known the fact that Maitreya ― the World Teacher for the coming age ― and his group, the Masters of Wisdom, are now among us..."

 According to Share International, Maitreya, a great Avatar (which means "coming down from far away" in Sanskrit), has been living among the Asian community in London since 19 July 1977, and presently is in the process of emerging publicly worldwide.
-Cyclically, throughout human history, enlightened teachers have been sent down to provide succor to a suffering world.
-During the Emergence, Maitreya is making his presence known throughout a world beset with crises ― in response to Humanity's pleas, and in accordance with divine law.